airshipit/drydock/docs/source/bootaction.rst

     - node.labels - Key, value pairs of both explicit and dynamic labels for this node
     - action.key - A key that uniquely identifies this boot action on this node.
 Can be used for signaling boot action result.
     - action.report_url - The URL that can be POSTed to for reporting boot action result.
+    - action.design_ref - The design reference for the deployment that initiated the bootaction

     Also available in the Jinja2 template is the ``urlencode`` filter to encode a string for inclusion in a URL.